philamp/jellygrail/README.md

 ## Run
 Once compilation is done, launch your adapted variant of this docker run command, still inside the root folder of the projet.

+> [!TIP]
+> Beware that by default this working folder will store `jellygrail` subfolder with config and runtime data such as the rclone ISO/RAR structure cache _(0.5%~ of your real-debrid storage size)_.

 ````
 sudo docker run -d --privileged --security-opt apparmor=unconfined \
 --cap-add MKNOD \